Risk Level

 The RL has the following properties:

-severity are ignored in the computation of the RL.
-They are just informative, and have no effect on the risk.In addition, muted issues are also ignored, no effect on the risk.
+Issues with info and muted severity are ignored by the risk level calculation.
+They are just informative, and have no effect on the risk.

 Monotonicity: RL should increase when (non-info) issues are added.
 RL should NOT INCREASE when a single issue is removed.
-In other terms: if A1 and A2 are sets of issues with A1 ⊆ A2 then RL(A1) ≤ RL(A2).
+In other terms: if A1 and A2 are sets of issues with A1 ⊆ A2, then RL(A1) ≤ RL(A2).

 Configuration